What is Lou Gehrig’s disease?

-In all, Quantum power chairs are designed to give those living with ALS optimal medical comfort and maximum independence.
+Quantum powerchairs are designed to give those living with ALS optimal medical comfort and maximum independence.

-Often, people with ALS require the assistance of power mobility very quickly due to the rapid progressive nature of the disease.
+People with ALS often require power mobility assistance very quickly due to the rapidly progressive nature of the disease.

-In the beginning stages of ALS, a client may require a power chair with a high-back support to assist with positioning and performance of Mobility Related Activities of Daily Living (MRADLs).
+In the beginning stages of ALS, a client may require a power chair with high-back support to assist with positioning and performance of mobility-related activities of daily living (MRADLs).

-As the disease progresses, the individual may find he or she has a limited amount of time during the day when a joystick can be operated.
-It is at this time that more advanced electronics, such as a mini-proportional joystick, head-array or chin control may need to be considered to operate the power chair.
+As the disease progresses, the individual may find he or she has a limited time during the day when a joystick can be operated.

 The individual will most likely require the use of postural support components and power positioning functions to assist in pressure relief, postural realignment and function.